The best life is a God First life

 Follow God’s will to the best of our ability by studying and following the commands and examples of Scripture or following our feelings, our ideas, or those of others.

-When we choose to follow God according to His will, we spend our lives pursuing righteousness.
+When we follow God according to His will, we spend our lives pursuing righteousness.
 In James chapter 5, we find the effective prayer of a righteous man can accomplish much.
-This should be one of our goals, to have our prayers accomplish much because our hearts are where King David’s was, pursuing righteousness.
+To have our prayers accomplish much, pursuing righteousness should be our goal so that our hearts may be where King David’s was in devotion to God.

 God First!